jlatta23/LookupCompanyRevenue/README.md

 There isn't that initial spike like in the user graph above, since that spike came from Reddit users clicking on the link rather than Google searches.

+I also added links and graphs comparing to similar business on each page.
+These increased engagement and saw users clicking through to multiple businesses before leaving the site.

+# Conclusion
+The main goal of this project was to get experience building a real-world website.
+I did everything myself and learned a lot about web development, database scaling, ad markets, SEO, and marketing.

+I ended up shutting down the website because the data was getting more stale everyday -- I was using PPP data from 2020.